Over 120 School Pupils Design Their Perfect Community

-In January 2016 over 120 primary school pupils from Cookstown took part in a full day programme designed to provide an education on how people and businesses operate as part of a successful community.
+Over 120 primary school pupils from Cookstown have taken part in a full day programme designed to provide an education on how people and businesses operate as part of a successful community.

 The course, which was facilitated by Fold Housing Association and Young Enterprise NI, saw children from Cookstown Primary School and Holy Trinity Primary School working together to assess the needs and wants of a community.